Bin Zhang, PhD

 PhD, State University of New York at Buffalo

-Dr. Zhang did not report having any of the following types of financial relationships with industry during 2022 and/or 2023: consulting, scientific advisory board, industry-sponsored lectures, service on Board of Directors, participation on industry-sponsored committees, equity ownership valued at greater than 5% of a publicly traded company or any value in a privately held company.
+Dr. Zhang did not report having any of the following types of financial relationships with industry and other outside entities during 2023 and/or 2024: consulting, scientific advisory board, industry-sponsored lectures, service on Board of Directors, participation on industry-sponsored committees, equity ownership valued at greater than 5% of a publicly traded company or any value in a privately held company.
 Please note that this information may differ from information posted on corporate sites due to timing or classification differences.

 Mount Sinai's faculty policies relating to faculty collaboration with industry are posted on our website.
 Patients may wish to ask their physician about the activities they perform for companies.